jsmienk/BDCSH/REPORT.md

 ##### 1.3.2 Partitioner

-The partitioner will send the values that come out of the mapper to different reducers based on their key's value.
-It also uses the modulo to ensure that the key is not sent to an unknown reducer number.
+The partitioner will send the values that come out of the mapper to different reducers based on the key's value.
+It also uses the modulo to ensure that the key is not sent to a reducer that does not exist.
+It limits the function to the amount of reducers.

 ```java
 public class MonthPartitioner extends Partitioner<IntWritable, IPOccurrence> {